rachelandrew/grid-by-example/index.md

 ## Latest Grid News {#news}

+Igalia have posted the [Intent to Ship](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/hBx1ffTS9CQ) for Grid into Chrome.
+This means that it could be enabled by default (no browser flag required) as soon as March 2017.
+Firefox have also indicated they [intend to ship Grid in March](https://groups.google.com/forum/#!topic/mozilla.dev.platform/6shk3TZX5vo).

-I have published the first seven videos in a new free tutorial series teaching grid layout.
+I have published the first eleven videos in a new free tutorial series teaching grid layout.
 [You can find those here](/video).

 The CSS Working Group have resolved that the CSS Grid Layout specification [should transition to Candidate Recommendation status](https://www.w3.org/blog/CSS/2016/08/04/minutes-telecon-294/) _August 2016_.